telerik/winforms-docs/tools/theme-manager/load-themes-from-a-resource.md

 # Load Themes from a Resource

+>important RadThemeManager cannot load the theme if it is saved as package (tssp file).
+This is shown in the following article: [using custom themes]({%slug winforms/themes/using-custom-themes%})

 To load a theme from a resource into a Theme Manager, follow these steps:

 1. Add a __RadThemeManager__ control to your form.

 1. Add the XML file containing the theme to your Microsoft Visual Studio project.

 1. In the Properties window for the XML file, set the __Build Action__ to __Embedded Resource__.